 Summary Suspension means the suspension of any license or registration issued under 935 CMR 500.000, and the cessation of all operations in order to protect the public health, safety and welfare.

+Temporary Patient Registration means an interim registration document for patients and their Personal Caregivers generated automatically upon the Commission's receipt of a Certifying Healthcare Provider's Electronic Certification.
+The temporary registration document shall constitute a Registration Card for patients and their Personal Caregivers to access an MTC.
+Temporary registration shall expire 14 days after the Commission issues the Registration Card or on the issuance and receipt of an annual Registration Card, whichever occurs first.

-Third-party Technology Platform Provider means an individual or entity that provides or hosts an internet-based application or group of applications developed for the facilitation of ordering and delivering Cannabis through a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement to a Consumer.
+Third-party Technology Platform Provider means an individual or entity that provides or hosts an internet-based application or group of applications developed for the facilitation of ordering and delivering Cannabis through a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement to a Consumer.

 Tincture means a Cannabis-infused alcohol or oils concentrate administered orally in small amounts using a dropper or measuring spoon.
-Tinctures are not considered an Edible Marijuana Product under 935 CMR 500.000 and are not subject to the dosing limitations applicable to Edible Marijuana Products.
+Tinctures are not considered an Edibles under 935 CMR 500.000 and are not subject to the dosing limitations applicable to Edibles.

 Transfer means the sale of Marijuana or Marijuana Products from a Marijuana Establishment to a separate Marijuana Establishment, Independent Testing Laboratory or MTC (but not to Consumers) subject to entry of the transaction in the Commission's Seed-to-sale SOR.